akshayakolay/Portfolio/Tutorials/Set up a new computer.md

 ## Step 3- Configure and connect to the internet

 * Using the ethernet cable
 1) Locate and plug one end of the ethernet cable on the computer and another into the router.
-Refer here to locate the connecting cable
+[Refer here to locate the ports and connecting cables](https://github.com/akshayakolay/Portfolio/blob/main/Tutorials/Connecting%20cables%20and%20ports.md#types-of-cables-and-ports)
 * Using Wifi

 1) Go to **Start**